N.Y. Gov. Cuomo questions low rate of coronavirus testing in the U.S.

-New York Gov. Andrew Cuomo questioned on Wednesday why so few people in the U.S. have been tested for coronavirus.
+New York Gov. Andrew Cuomo questioned Wednesday why so few people in the U.S. have been tested for the coronavirus.

-“When they do the retrospective on this one, they are going to say, 'Why did it take the United States so long to bring up the testing capacity?'” said the governor on "TODAY."
+“When they do the retrospective on this one, they are going to say, 'Why did it take the United States so long to bring up the testing capacity?'” said the governor on the "TODAY" show.
 “China did something like 200,000 tests per day.
 South Korea did about 15,000 tests per day.
 The United States has only done about 5,000 tests to date.”

 On Tuesday, Cuomo announced that he was implementing a "containment area" around a one-mile radius in the city of New Rochelle, a New York City suburb.

-Westchester County, where New Rochelle is located, had 108 cases of the virus on Tuesday.
+Westchester County, where New Rochelle is, had 108 cases of the virus on Tuesday.
 New York state has 173 cases.
 Cuomo also urged the federal government to "just take the handcuffs off me and let New York State do what New York State can do."

 "The retrospective is going to be damning," he added.